-MLA International Bibliography offers a detailed bibliography of journal articles, books and dissertations.
-Produced by the Modern Language Association (MLA), the electronic version of the bibliography dates back to 1963 and contains over 2 million citations from more than 4,400 journals & series, and 1,000 book publishers.
+MLA International Bibliography offers a detailed bibliography of journal articles, book chapters, books and dissertations.
+Produced by the Modern Language Association (MLA), the electronic version of the bibliography dates back to 1963 and contains over 3 million citations from more than 4,400 journals & series, and 1,000 book publishers.

 Searching for Books on Women's Studies

 There are several ways to find books on a particular topic on Women's Studies.
 Search for the key words or phrases plus, for example women, or gender, or gender differences, or sex differences, or sex role.
 The following links provide access to the Lehman Library catalog, WorldCat, and the Library of Congress, which you would use to find materials not available elsewhere that you could then request through interlibrary loan.